Most interesting landmarks of Curacao

 - Rooi Rincon – cliff shelter, the oldest human settlement site on the island.
 Inhabited since 2900 – 2300 BC.
 Petroglyphs.

 - Snoa (Curaçao synagogue) – Willemstad.
 The oldest synagogue in Americas, built in 1692 and reconstructed in 1732.

-Described wonders of Curaçao
+Described landmarks of Curaçao

 Curaçao is one of constituent countries of the Kingdom of Netherlands and is located in the Caribbean region.